Barani-Kumar-glitch/Barani-Kumar-glitch/README.md

 ### 👨‍💻 About Me
 * 🔭 **Current Project:** Building **Spotter**, a comprehensive fitness and health-tracking application.
 * 🌱 **Current Learning:** Deepening my knowledge of **JavaScript** and advanced **Full-Stack** patterns.
-* ⚡ **Fun Fact:** I have a very specific design soul—I’m a huge fan of "rubbish red" and black themes with gritty, bold typography.
 * 💬 **Ask me about:** Django, Database Design, and Fitness Tech.

 ---